Software industry in Telangana: Salarpuria Sattva Knowledge City

-Salarpuria Sattva Knowledge City is a 7.5 million sft IT park spread across 30 acres and 5 megatowers.
+Salarpuria Sattva Knowledge City is a 7.5 million sq ft IT park spread across 30 acres and five megatowers.
 It is home to global behemoths like JP Morgan, Intel, Microsoft, Goldman Sachs, Novartis Healthcare, Synchrony Financial, AMD and KPMG.
 The Bengaluru-based builder, Salarpuria Sattva partnered with Blackstone recently to develop a 7 million sq ft IT park in Hyderabad.

-IT Industry in Districts
+IT industry in districts

 In February 2016, Telangana Information Technology, Electronics and Communications Minister K. T. Rama Rao laid the foundation stone for IT incubation centre at Madikonda, Warangal.
 In January 2020, two major companies namely Tech Mahindra and Cyient have inaugurated their campuses employing about 2,000 people.
 Softpath, Quadrant started their operations in the Warangal IT Tower/Incubation Centre.

-Outside of Warangal, the state has set up similar IT Hubs in Tier-2 Towns and Cities like Khammam, Karimnagar, Adilabad, Ramagundam, Mahabubnagar, Nizamabad, Nalgonda, Siddipet, and Suryapet.
+Outside of Warangal, the state has set up similar IT hubs in Tier-2 towns and cities like Khammam, Karimnagar, Adilabad, Ramagundam, Mahbubnagar, Nizamabad, Nalgonda, Siddipet, and Suryapet.